RIP Mac

 His association with Antarctica lasted three decades, in a range of roles with the US Antarctic Program’s Operation Deep Freeze, the NZDF’s Operation Antarctica and Antarctica New Zealand.

-Most recently, he was seconded to Antarctica New Zealand as the New Zealand defence senior officer and key member of the planning and logistics team.
+Most recently, he was seconded to Antarctica New Zealand as the New Zealand defence senior national officer and key member of the planning and logistics team.

 Antarctica New Zealand’s Antarctic operation general manager, Simon Trotter, said McColl’s passions were logistics, aviation, planning and people, so it was no surprise that his role satisfied his appetite for challenges.